lovette/mysql-to-mongo/README.md

 ### Step 2: Create SQL commands to create data files

-The next step is to export the database tables to comma-delimited data files.
+The next step is to export the database tables to comma or tab-delimited data files.
 This requires running a series of [mysqldump](http://dev.mysql.com/doc/refman/5.5/en/mysqldump.html) or [SELECT INTO OUTFILE](http://dev.mysql.com/doc/refman/5.5/en/select.html) statements against your MySQL database.
 The `my2mo-export` script facilitates the latter option.